SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Startup%20Profiles%202.JPG)

 If you are the team manager, you can open up the [team management dialog](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#team-management) by clicking on the "Manage..." button.
 When you have created and saved a new team session there it will be loaded into the startup profile automatically.
 Otherwise, if you participate as a driver in a team session, you can either use the application "Race Settings" to manage your driver credentials, or you can enter them directly into the startup profile by chosing "Save with Profile" in the *Credential* drop down.
-The input fields below have the same meaning and behaviour as those in the ["Race Settings"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#preparing-a-team-session) application.
+The input fields below have the same meaning and behavior as those in the ["Race Settings"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#preparing-a-team-session) application.

 On the last tab you can select or deselect several functions provided by the different plugins of Simulator Controller.
 What is available here, totally depends on your overall configuration.